audiobookshelf/audiobookshelf-api-docs/source/includes/_schemas.md

 Attribute | Type | Description
 --------- | ---- | -----------
 `id` | String | The ID of the server settings.
 `scannerFindCovers` | Boolean | Whether the scanner will attempt to find a cover if your audiobook does not have an embedded cover or a cover image inside the folder.
-Note: This will extend scan time.
+Note: This will extend the scan time.
 `scannerCoverProvider` | String | If `scannerFindCovers` is `true`, which metadata provider to use.
 See [Metadata Providers](#metadata-providers) for options.
 `scannerParseSubtitle` | Boolean | Whether to extract subtitles from audiobook folder names.
 Subtitles must be separated by ` - `, i.e. `/audiobooks/Book Title - A Subtitle Here/` has the subtitle `A Subtitle Here`.
 `scannerPreferMatchedMetadata` | Boolean | Whether matched data will override item details when using Quick Match.
 By default, Quick Match will only fill in missing details.